lxc/incus-os/doc/install-seed.md

 ## Format and location
 The install seed is a simple tar archive consisting of one or more JSON or YAML configuration files.
 The tar file is written directly to the start of the second partition of the install image.
-At runtime, Incus OS will attempt to read the install seed from the second partition and use any data present during the install process.
+At runtime, IncusOS will attempt to read the install seed from the second partition and use any data present during the install process.